syncfusion-content/blazor-docs/blazor/appearance/themes.md

 ![bigger-sized-button](./images/bigger-theme-button.png)

-Each theme includes both normal and bigger size modes, which increases the overall file size.
-To optimize performance, Syncfusion offers additional theme files (e.g., `fluent2-lite.css`), which only include the normal size mode styles.
-This results in a significant reduction in file size, improving load times and overall application performance, especially when the bigger size mode is unnecessary.
+Each theme comes in both normal and larger size modes, with the larger size mode increasing the overall file size.
+To enhance performance, Syncfusion provides alternative theme files (e.g., `fluent2-lite.css`) that include only the styles for the normal size mode.
+This helps reduce the file size considerably, improving load times and boosting application performance, particularly when the larger size mode is not needed.

 Refer to the comparison below for the default and optimized theme file sizes: